Community detection in temporal multilayer networks, with an application to correlation networks

 \subsection{Data sets}

-We show how the features discussed in Section \ref{Subsection4.1} can manifest in real data.
+We illustrate how the features that we discussed in Section \ref{Subsection4.1} can manifest in real data.
 We use two data sets of financial time series for our computational experiments.

-The first is a multi-asset data set and consists of weekly price time series for $N = 98$ financial assets during the time period $01 \text{ Jan } 99$--$01 \text{ Jan } 10$ (resulting in $574$ prices for each asset).
+The first data set, which we call {\sc MultiAssetClasses}, has multiple types of assets and consists of weekly price time series for $N = 98$ financial assets during the time period $01 \text{ Jan } 99$--$01 \text{ Jan } 10$ (resulting in $574$ prices for each asset).
 The assets are divided into seven asset classes: 20 government bond indices (Gov.), 4 corporate bond indices (Corp.), 28 equity indices (Equ.), 15 currencies (Cur.), 9 metals (Met.), 4 fuel commodities (Fue.), and 18 commodities (Com.).
 This data set was studied in \cite{Fenn2011} using principal component analysis and a detailed description of the financial assets can be found in that paper.

-The second data set is a single-asset data set that consists of daily price time series for $N=859$ financial assets from the Standard \& Poor's (S\&P) $1500$ during the time period $01 \text{ Jan } 99$--$01 \text{ Jan } 13$ (resulting in $3673$ prices for each asset).\footnote{We consider fewer than 1500 nodes because we only include nodes for which data is available at all time points to avoid issues associated with choices of data-cleaning techniques.} The financial assets are all equities and are divided into ten sectors: 62 materials, 141 industrials, 150 financials, 142 information technology, 55 utilities, 47 consumer staples, 138 consumer discretionary, 48 energy, 68 health care, and 6 telecommunication services.
+The second data set, which we call {\sc SingleAssetClass}, consists of daily price time series for $N=859$ financial assets from the Standard \& Poor's (S \& P's) $1500$ index during the time period $01 \text{ Jan } 99$--$01 \text{ Jan } 13$ (resulting in $3673$ prices for each asset).\footnote{We consider fewer than 1500 nodes because we only include nodes for which data is available at all time points to avoid issues associated with choices of data-cleaning techniques.} The financial assets are all equities and are divided into ten sectors: 64 materials, 141 industrials, 150 financials, 142 information technology, 55 utilities, 47 consumer staples, 138 consumer discretionary, 48 energy, 68 health care, and 6 telecommunication services.